eazy13forlife/space-tourism-website/README.md

 # Space Tourism Website

-This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW).
-It is a fully responsive, 4 page marketing website.
+This is a solution to the [Space Tourism challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+It is a fully responsive, 4 page website.

 ## Images
 ### Desktop